saul1310/Memory_Forge/ReadMe.txt

 - 🛠️ **Memory Allocation**
 - 🗑️ **Memory Deallocation**

-The core data structure is a bitmap*that tracks available memory
+The core data structure is a bitmap*that tracks available memory.

 ---